DaShaun Amos: Calgary Stampeders (second stint)

 On February 1, 2021, it was announced that Amos re-signed with the Stampeders for a one-year contract.
+He played in 13 regular season games where he had 27 defensive tackles, five special teams tackles, and one forced fumble.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 On February 8, 2022, it was announced that Amos had signed with the Toronto Argonauts.
 In 2022, he played and started in 17 regular season games, where he recorded 49 defensive tackles, two special teams tackles, four pass knockdowns, and four interceptions.

 In the 2023 season, Amos played and started in the first nine regular season games, recording 15 defensive tackles, three pass knockdowns, and two interceptions, including one returned for a touchdown.
 He suffered an injury in the team's ninth game of the season against the Calgary Stampeders and was on the injured list for the rest of the season.

 In the 2024 season, Amos played in all 18 regular season games, starting in 17, as he was a backup in the meaningless final regular season game.
 He recorded 25 defensive tackles, five interceptions, three pass knockdowns, and two fumble recoveries.
 Amos started in all three post-season games, including the 111th Grey Cup, where he recorded two defensive tackles and one interception in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Hamilton Tiger-Cats

 On February 11, 2025, Amos signed a one-year contract with the Hamilton Tiger-Cats.
+He played in 18 regular season games where he had 45 defensive tackles and four interceptions.
+He was later named to the East Division All-CFL team.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Toronto Argonauts (second stint)

+On February 10, 2026, it was announced that Amos had signed again with the Toronto Argonauts.